joshapeterson/joshapeterson/README.md

 I'm a data analyst and student at UNC Charlotte.
 An enthusiast for finding insight and the methods for discovering those insights.

+Below you can find examples of previous work that utilized Python, R or SQL